zulip/zulip/docs/subsystems/markdown.md

 # Markdown implementation

-Zulip has a special flavor of Markdown, currently called 'bugdown' after Zulip's original name of "humbug".
-End users are using Bugdown within the client, not original Markdown.
+Zulip has a special flavor of Markdown, previously called 'bugdown' after Zulip's original name of "humbug".
+Bugdown word is replaced by markdown now.
+End users are using Zulip flavor markdown within the client, not original Markdown.

-Zulip has two implementations of Bugdown.
+Zulip has two implementations of Markdown.
 The backend implementation at `zerver/lib/markdown/` is based on [Python-Markdown](https://pypi.python.org/pypi/Markdown) and is used to authoritatively render messages to HTML (and implements